proka89/sc_setting_up_projects_guide/README.md

 In the instructions below, we will be using variable such as `project_name` or `database_name`, these should be replaced by the actual project or database names. `database_name` variable will be the name of the demo database dump, which can be found in the root of the project.
 For example this could look something like `pickles.sql.zip`, in such case you would be using `pickles` instead of `database_name` in the commands below.

+**Have in mind that these setups are based on alrady existing preconfigured Docker files.
+Always make sure to check project readme file for more specific instructions.**

 ### Setting up WordPress projects via Docker

 - Clone project from the GitHub repo